5 strategies for an effective leadership development plan

 Additionally, when you develop current employees, you’re showing that you value them.
 That’s a win for everybody, and it builds loyalty.

-1. Understand training vs. development
+1. Understand leadership development vs. training opportunities

 Technical skills often come to mind first when business leaders think about training.
 And while those are undeniably important for any role, leadership development goes beyond job-specific training.

 For example, your project manager may need to take an Excel course to become more adept with spreadsheets.
-But to truly reach the next level — as your future director of operations who leads a team of project managers — they’ll need a development plan that encompasses both immediate needs and future goals.
+But to truly reach the next level — as your future director of operations who leads a team of project managers — they’ll need a leadership development plan that encompasses both immediate needs and future goals.
 Think ongoing versus one-and-done.

 - Team building